-- Programs office usually beginning in November of the year prior to when the student wishes admission. - 4.
-Eligibility for liability insurance coverage (liability insurance is at the student's expense). - 5.
+- 1. Completion of all the General Admission Requirements. - Work experience in a physical therapy clinic or approximately 20 hours of observation in a physical therapy practice. - 3.
+Submission of a completed PTA program application packet no later than April 15 of the year the student wishes acceptance.
+Application packets can be obtained from the Health Programs office in November of the year prior to when the student wishes admission. - Eligibility for liability insurance coverage (liability insurance is at the student's expense). - 5.
 Completion of a physical examination at student expense by a physician with required lab tests and immunizations or records of immunizations.
 Specific additional tests or vaccines may be required at student expense to fulfill specific clinical standards.
-(Please see Health and Physical Considerations for Physical Therapist Assistant Students). - 6.
-Transfer Students Individuals who have attended college other than Walters State and desire to transfer credits from those institutions must submit official transcripts to Walters State and receive confirmation that transferred credit will substitute for required courses at this institution.
+(Please see Health and Physical Considerations for Physical Therapist Assistant Students). - Transfer Students Individuals who have attended college other than Walters State and desire to transfer credits from those institutions must submit official transcripts to Walters

+State and receive confirmation that transferred credit will substitute for required courses at this institution.
 Transfer students must meet the same criteria and standards as others desiring to pursue an associate degree in physical therapist assistant at Walters State.
 Students may not transfer basic science classes over 10 years old, or specific PTA classes over five years old.
 Students who are transferring Kinesiology from another institution will be required to complete additional assignments during the fall semester in the program.

-Students who have failed in another physical therapist assistant program must disclose this in the PTA program admissions packet, and acceptance will be considered on a case-bycase basis by the PTA faculty, dean of Health Programs.
+Students who have failed in another physical therapist assistant program must disclose this in the PTA program admissions packet, and acceptance will be considered on a case-by-case basis by the PTA faculty and the dean of Health Programs.